 As detailed in Section 3.5.3.2.1, all current compliance activities are separate and conducted individually.
 WHOIS ARS sampled WHOIS records to do accuracy test, the Audit program sampled registrars to conduct audit, no synergies have been gained through different action tracks.

-Rationale: If a WHOIS record is not accurate due to registrar didn’t conduct validation and verification, it shouldn’t be a standalone case.
+Rationale: If a WHOIS record is not accurate due to the registrar not conducting validation and verification, it shouldn’t be a standalone case.
 A follow up audit will help to mitigate all issues regarding the outstanding registrar.

 Impact of Recommendation:

-Only related registrars will be impacted by this recommendation <HOW> along with the compliance team. <NEED TO ADD IMPACT OF SUCCESSFUL IMPLEMENTATION AND IMPACT IF NOT IMPLEMENTED>
+Registrars that do not consistently adhere to the requirement to verify and validate the data in the WHOIS record will be impacted by this recommendation.
+If a pattern is detected for lack of adherence to this policy then the Registrar will be subjected to an audit of their verification and validation of WHOIS records by the Compliance team.
+This could result in education of the Registrar, understanding of the requirements required by ICANN policy and an improvement in accuracy.
+If this recommendation is not implemented systemic issues will not be detected and we will continue to see Registras that are not complying.
 This recommendation is aligned with ICANN’s Strategic Plan and Mission and is within the scope of the review team.

 Feasibility of Recommendation: